MisoMosiSpy/htop_deb_test/README.md

-WARNING: This is the htop debian source pacakge example.
-It is created only for learning and testing, no one else should be using it.
+WARNING: This is the htop debian source package example.
+It is created only for learning and testing, **no one else should be using it.**

 ---